haricane8133/unique-tabid/README.md

 # unique-tabid

 This package helps you maintain Unique IDs per tab by taking care of differentiating duplicated tabs/sessions as well.
-Thise package can also be leveraged to let you know if a newly loaded tab was duplicated or not.
+This package can also be leveraged to let you know if a newly loaded tab was duplicated or not, and also get the TabId of the parent tab (the tab from which this was duplicated)

 ## What browser APIs we use
 We make use of the following